philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

 * To have a child feel good about themselves, they should feel good about their work for their own reasons, so French adults do not "praise everything a child does," as is common in American parenting.

-## The future in french (conclusion)

-* "I still declare, 'It's me who decides' in moments of crisis, to remind everyone that I'm in charge.
-I see it as my job to stop my kids from being consumed by their own desires.
-But I also try to say yes as often as I can."